natebarksdale/natebarksdale.github.io/output/2024-02-20-timeless-truths.md

 coordinates: [20.5937, 78.9629]
 ---

-For the John Templeton Foundation, I wrote about the intriguing notion that time itself might be an illusion.
+For the John Templeton Foundation, I wrote about the notion that time itself might be an illusion.

 > For Albert Einstein’s 70th birthday, his friend and walking companion Kurt Gödel gave the physicist [an unusual gift](https://www.newyorker.com/magazine/2005/02/28/time-bandits-2): an exacting mathematical proof, rooted in Einstein’s own theory of relativity, that time could not exist (Gödel’s wife had knitted Einstein a birthday sweater, but decided not to give it).
 Gödel’s offering was a 20th-century variant of a metaphysical conclusion that certain philosophers have reached before: one of the most intuitively obvious aspects of our lived experience, time itself, might be a logical impossibility.
 >